Mindfulness, Resilience and Thriving in Early Childhood Education

 -

-A Calm Brain is a Thinking Brain
+A Calm Brain is a Thinking Brain:

 Connecting Neuroscience to the Design of the Learning Environment

-– by Dr Kathryn Murra
+– by Dr Kathryn Murray

 Future Strong Education Consultancy